ThKrypt/QualCoder/01-Introduction.md

 Open the Terminal App and move to the unzipped Qualcoder-Master directory, then run the following commands:

-`pip install -U py2app`  or for a system installation of python `sudo pip install -U py2app`
+`pip3 install -U py2app`  or for a system installation of python `sudo pip3 install -U py2app`

 `python3 setup.py py2app`
 ## Backups